Table of Contents

 The best time to visit Namib-Naukluft national park varies with the interests of visitors which includes; the dry season and wet season in Namibia.

 Namib-Naukluft is a well-liked tourist attraction in Namibia, however it is less well-known for its wildlife and more for its spectacular desert landscape.
-It is possible to visit the park all year long, but the cooler months of May to October, when the temperature is slightly above 20°C and there is a low chance of rain, are the coziest.
+It is possible to visit the park all year long, but the cooler months of May to October is the best time to visit namibia for wildlife , when the temperature is slightly above 20°C and there is a low chance of rain, are the coziest.
 You should book your journey well in advance since it is the busiest time of year because this is also the best time to see animals.

 The Dry Season In Namib-Naukluft National Park